How would you like to tour a magnificent urban forest without looking up from your phone?

 Balboa Park contains thousands of beautiful trees from around the world.
 Towering giants and quirky flora from Australia, South and Central America, South Africa, India, and China thrive in San Diego’s Mediterranean climate.

-Join me in a look at this month’s flowering trees.
-You’ll learn a few fun facts about each and enjoy a couple surprises along the way.
+Join me in a look at Balboa Park’s flowering trees.
+You’ll learn a few fun facts about each and get some surprises along the way.

-The Balboa Park trees in bloom during January are:
+The Balboa Park trees in bloom during the month of May are:

 - Pink Trumpet